Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Anthony: I grew up in North County San Diego in Encinitas.
 There were a few cool bands when I was in high school around town throughout the years.
 There aren’t a whole lot of all-ages venues with good music around San Diego.
 I somehow managed to go to a lot of shows between San Diego and LA before turning twenty-one.
 After that, I started going to even more shows.
 Two bands that are from San Diego that I saw a lot after turning twenty-one were Earthless and Red Octopus.
 Both bands definitely had an influence on me after the first time I saw them and after that, I tried not to miss any of their shows when they were playing around town.

 Dylan: I grew up in and around Austin, Texas.
 There’s definitely a great music scene, as I’m sure most know.
-I was always hearing old blues and rad stuff everywhere I went; definitely played a big part on shaping my tastes and myself in general.
+I was always hearing old blues and rad stuff everywhere I went; definitely played a big part in shaping my tastes and myself in general.

 What was your house like when you were growing up?
 Was there a lot of music?
 Were either your parents or any of your relatives musicians or extremely involved or interested in music when you were growing up?

 Brenden: Actually, nobody in my family really plays much at all, or is really involved with music.
-I think what really got into my brain was my mom cleaning the house to Crosby, Stills, Nash and Young, or their friends coming over for barbecues and sitting around the fire pit playing guitars and singing songs.
+I think what really got into my brain was my mom cleaning the house to Crosby, Stills, Nash, and Young, or their friends coming over for barbecues and sitting around the fire pit playing guitars and singing songs.
 I guess I just thought that was the coolest thing ever.
-We used to live next door to this party house where a bunch of skate rats and musicians lived and my parents would have them watch me sometimes and they where always jamming and putting on records, I remember.
-So, I guess I was just really lucky to be placed in a spot like that at a time where my brain was still making all of its core developments and whatnot.
+We used to live next door to this party house where a bunch of skate rats and musicians lived, and my parents would have them watch me sometimes and they were always jamming and putting on records, I remember.
+So, I guess I was just really lucky to be placed in a spot like that at a time when my brain was still making all of its core developments and whatnot.

 What do you consider to be your first real exposure to music?